apache/beam/learning/tour-of-beam/cloudbuild/README.md

    - Click on drop-down menu and press `CONNECT NEW REPOSITORY` in case it was not automatically connected.
 4. Click `Save` and Run the trigger.

-## 5. Validate Tour of Beam backend infrastructure deployment
+## 6. Validate Tour of Beam backend infrastructure deployment
 1. Navigate to Cloud Functions service in GCP.
 2. Check if there are cloud functions with prefix of environment (e.g. prod, test) in their names.
+3. Navigate to firebase web app url for newly created environment (e.g. https://\<web_app_id\>-\<environment_name\>.web.app).
+4. Check if the web app is accessible and all learning materials and examples are working.